-German police raid homes of people linked to Vienna attacker
+German police raid homes of 4 men linked to Vienna attacker

-BERLIN (AP) — German police have raided the homes and businesses of four people linked to the Islamic State sympathizer who carried out a deadly attack in Vienna this week.
+BERLIN (AP) — German police have raided the homes and businesses of four men linked to the Islamic State sympathizer who carried out a deadly attack in Vienna this week.

 Federal police said Friday that officers, including members of the anti-terrorism unit GSG9, searched premises in Osnabrueck, Kassel and Pinneberg county.

-Police said that while the men aren’t currently suspected of involvement in Monday’s shooting, in which four people and the gunman were killed, there is evidence that they had links to the attacker.
+Police said that while the men aren’t currently suspected of involvement in Monday’s shooting, there is evidence that they had links to the attacker.

+Four people and the gunman were killed in the attack, and 20 people including a police officer were wounded.

+German federal prosecutors said that two of the men are believed to have met the attacker in Vienna this summer.
+A third man had contact to him online, while the fourth had no direct contact to the attacker but was in touch with people who knew him.

 Authorities in Austria have identified the attacker as 20-year-old Kujtim Fejzulai, a dual national of Austria and North Macedonia who had a previous conviction for trying to join IS in Syria and had been given early release in December.